leoisl/LR_EC_analyser/README.md

 tools to a reference genome and parsing its output, and creating other custom plots, and then putting all the relevant information in a HTML report.
 It also makes use of IGV.js (https://github.com/igvteam/igv.js) for an in-depth gene and transcript analysis.

+# Motivation
+RNA long reads from third generation sequencers like PacBio or ONT are becoming widely used due to the fact that such reads are usually long enough to cover entire transcripts, removing the need for transcriptome assembly and allowing for the discovery of the full transcript structure and long-range exon coupling.
+One of the main issues on using long reads is their high error rates.
+As such, many error correctors were developed in the past few years, that are broadly classified into two categories: non-hybrid (correct long reads using only long reads) and hybrid (correct long reads using short reads).
+However, the big majority of these error correctors are tailored for the genomic context, and transcriptomic characteristics like the presence of alternative splicing, which can create long gaps between common sequences, the highly dynamic isoform expression levels, which create regions with high coverage and low coverage, can pose difficulties to these tools, since they are not present in the DNA level, and thus probably not modelled.
+Ultimately, it is not simple to choose which error corrector to use, mainly if all your options are tailored for correcting genomic long reads.
+This tool aims at filling this gap, by evaluating the quality of correction of different error correctors when applied to a RNA long reads dataset.
+This tool is not suited to evaluate how well the tools perform on correction DNA long reads.
+It can help users choose which error corrector to use on a specific transcritome dataset.

 # Installing

 For installing and running the script, please have pre-installed